 Your respiratory system ages as you do, and these functions gradually decline over time.
 Similar to the other muscles in your body, the muscles that support your breathing become weaker.
 The weakening of these muscles can prevent you from inhaling and exhaling enough air.
 As a result, you may start breathing more shallowly to compensate, especially if you’re ill or in pain.
 Your lungs also become stiffer as you get older, causing them to expand and contract less easily.
 This can make it even more difficult to breathe.
 Additionally, certain changes occur in the nervous system that make coughing less effective.
 When you can’t clear the mucus from your lungs through coughing, large amount of particles can accumulate in the airways.

-All of these changes can result in an increased susceptibility to getting respiratory infections.
-You might notice a decreased ability to exercise or weakened endurance for exercise.
-But even as you age, you should be able to carry out normal activities without too much trouble.
+All of these age-related changes can result in an increased susceptibility to respiratory infections, such as pneumonia and the flu.
+You might also notice a weakened endurance for exercise or a decreased ability to do intense exercise, such as running and biking.
+However, even as you age, you should be able to carry out normal activities without much trouble.

 When It Isn’t Just Old Age

 If you’re having more serious problems with your breathing, such as constant coughing and wheezing, you may have a condition known as chronic obstructive pulmonary disease (COPD).
 COPD is a group of progressive lung diseases, including emphysema and chronic bronchitis.
 The condition is most often caused by smoking or exposure to secondhand smoke.
 However, exposure to other lung irritants over time, such as air pollution and chemical fumes, can also contribute to the development of COPD.

 People with COPD have difficulty breathing because less air is flowing into and out of the airways.
 This may happen for one or more of the following reasons: